Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Case study: necking of a uniaxial tensile specimen

 As the elastic volume change will be negligible for this problem, we assume $\mathrm{det}(F_{ij})=1$.
-This gives $h/h_0 = 1/\mathrm{det}(F_{\alpha \beta})$ at every point in the sample throughout deformation where $h_0$ is the initial thickness.
+This gives $h/h_0 = 1/\mathrm{det}(F_{\alpha \beta})$ at every point in the sample throughout the deformation, where $h_0$ is the initial thickness.
 Note we use Greek letters ($\alpha,\beta,...$) to indicate the index when it takes values in the set $\{1,2\}$, and Latin letters ($i,j,...$) to indicate the index when it takes values in the set $\{1,2,3\}$.
-Therefore, $\mathrm{det}(F_{\alpha \beta})$ corresponds to the determinant of the two by two matrix in the $(x,y)$ plane.
+Therefore, $\mathrm{det}(F_{\alpha \beta})$ corresponds to the determinant of the two by two matrix in the $(x,y)$ plane (the (3,3) position in the cofactor matrix).
 We use a modified form of of the governing equations to account for varying thickness using the variable $\bT'$ where $\bT' = h\bT$:

 Here we implement an algorithm that is first order accurate in time.
 We use $j$ to specify the increment in time and $n_t$ for the total number of increments in time.
-We use the subscript to denote the variable evaluated at that increment in time, e.g. $\bT_{j}$ corresponds to the stress at the $j$ increment.
-Instead of computing the rate of change of the \bq values directly, we compute $\bA$ using \cref{eq:Adef}.
-We obtain the principal directions at the time step $j$ from $\bA$:
+We use the subscript to denote the variable evaluated at that increment in time, e.g. $\bT'_{j}$ corresponds to the stress at the $j$ increment.

+We do not compute $\dot{\bq}$ directly using \cref{eq:forceballance2Dc}, instead we construct a matrix $\bA$, based on expression \cref{eq:temp13}, which will have the same eigenvectors as the stress up to first order accuracy: